appwriters-dev/appwriters-dev/src/routes/(nested)/30days/dart/(days)/day7/+page.md

-## Building a Tic-Tac-Toe Game in Dart: Day 7 of Dart Projects
+## Building a Tic-Tac-Toe Game in Dart

 Welcome back to our coding journey!
 Today, we're stepping up our game - quite literally - by creating a console-based Tic-Tac-Toe game in Dart.
 This game will feature two players, represented by 'X' and 'O', taking turns to mark spots on the game board.
 Let's dive right in!